 History of Hamburg's Fish Market

-Since 1703, this marketplace just off the water has been selling the freshest fish in the city.
+Since 1703, this marketplace has been selling the freshest fish in the city.

-A bustling area for trade, it wasn't long before other goods came into play.
-Fine porcelain, enough animals to fill Noah's Ark, armfuls of flowers and foods and spices from all over the world.
+A bustling area for trade, it wasn't long before other goods like fine porcelain, enough animals to fill Noah's Ark, armfuls of flowers, and foods and spices from all over the world were sold as well.

-The Fish Market Hall is over 100-years old, built in 1894.
+The Fish Market Hall located next to he market is over 100-years old, built in 1894.
 Its iconic red brick and metal dome are a Hamburg landmark.
 Its elegant design is that of a Roman market hall, complete with three-aisled basilica and transept.

-Even brides and grooms and their entire wedding party have been spotted ending a night of festivities here at the market.
+A bier at 8:00?
+Why not!
+There is no where else that combines fresh seafood, local vegetables and fruits, beers and live music so perfectly.
+Even brides and grooms have been spotted ending a night of festivities here at the market.

 Visitor Info Hamburg's Fish Market